gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 Note: Web cartridges can only be added to new applications.

-##**Add the MySQL cartridge**
+##**Adding the MySQL cartridge**

 In order to use a cartridge, we need to embed it into our existing application.
-OpenShift Enterprise provides support for version 5.1 of this popular open source database.
+OpenShift Enterprise provides support for version 5.1 of the popular MySQL open source database.
 To enable MySQL support for the *firstphp* application, issue the following command:

-	$ rhc cartridge add mysql-5.1 -a firstphp
+	rhc cartridge add mysql-5.1 -a firstphp

 	You should see the following output: